ibm-cloud-docs/BlockStorage/accessing-block-storage-windows.md

 {:note: .note}
 {:important: .important}

-# Connecting to MPIO iSCSI LUNS on Microsoft Windows
+# Connecting to iSCSI LUNS on Microsoft Windows

 Before you start, make sure the host that is accessing the {{site.data.keyword.blockstoragefull}} volume was authorized through the [{{site.data.keyword.slportal}} ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://control.softlayer.com/){:new_window}.